barkatash/YouTube-web/README.md

-part1 will be on the main branch. part2 with server will be on the main-server branch. project status part1: in process. project status part2-server: didn't start yet. part2-server link: https://github.com/barkatash/project2024-server
+part1 will be on the main branch. part2 with server will be on the main-server branch. project status part1: complete. project status part2-server: in progress. part2-server link: https://github.com/barkatash/project2024-server

 about first part - client: